diannemarsh/asgroup-instance-terminator/README.md

 How to run
 ===========================

-Step 1: Clone this repository
+1. Clone this repository
-Step 2: Configure AWS Credentials
-Open asgroup-instance-terminator/src/main/resources/AwsCredentials.properties and provide your aws account details Step 3: For Unit tests to be successful
+2. Configure AWS Credentials (Open asgroup-instance-terminator/src/main/resources/AwsCredentials.properties and provide your aws account details)
-Open asgroup-instance-terminator/src/test/resources/sample-application-test.properties and provide a test auto scaling group name present in your account.
+3. For Unit tests to be successful (Open asgroup-instance-terminator/src/test/resources/sample-application-test.properties and provide a test auto scaling group name present in your account.)
-Step 4: mvn clean install
+4. mvn clean install
-Step 5: Run the application java -jar asgroup-instance-terminator-1.0.0-SNAPSHOT.jar (Logs will be generated in a file called app.log in the same directory from where you run the job)
+5. Run the application java -jar asgroup-instance-terminator-1.0.0-SNAPSHOT.jar (Logs will be generated in a file called app.log in the same directory from where you run the job)

 What can be configured
 ===========================